Universal bound on the Lyapunov spectrum of quantum master equations: Examples

-In order to assess complete positivity we need to prove that the spectrum of the Choi matrix \cite{ChoM1975} or, e.g., \cite[\S~10]{BeZy2006} is positive.
+To prove complete positivity, it is sufficient to verify that the spectrum of the Choi matrix is positive \cite{ChoM1975} or, e.g., \cite[\S~10]{BeZy2006}.
 As we computed the dynamical map $\mathsf{F}(t)$ in the orthonormal basis of the matrix space $\mathcal{M}_{2}(\mathbb{C})$ specified by Pauli matrices, the Choi matrix takes the form (see, e.g., \cite[\S~B]{LiSeKoOnCu2025})

 where $\sigma_{0}=\mathsf{1}_{2}$.
 We thus arrive at

 whose spectrum

 is positive, thus signaling complete positivity of the evolution from $t=0$.